Menu

 Any arrears will also be included in the Payment Requested.

 To make the Recommended Extra Payment, you can use any of the methods shown on your statement including online, by cheque or phone – whichever works best for you.
 Or, if you prefer, you can choose from various Direct Debit options including making the Payment Requested on your statement, the full outstanding balance or a fixed amount.
 You can set up a Direct Debit via your Online Account Manager in the 'Payments & Transfers' section.
 Alternatively, you can call Customer Services.
-Opening hours are: Monday to Sunday 8am to 9pm, an automated service is also available Monday to Sunday 24 hours.
+Opening hours are: Monday to Friday 9am to 6pm and Saturday 9am to 4pm.
+We are closed on Sunday.
+An automated service is also Monday to Sunday 24 hours.

 Q: Why have I been selected for a Recommended Extra Payment?